 This will happen for the first time when you used a VPN.
 Some major sites like Google, Facebook, Twitter, or PayPal will ask you to verify your identity through some ways like asking your phone number or asking you to input the codes they sent to your phone.

 This is their security precaution, which is good.
-But this will add even more hurdles when you accessed your account through several devices like your laptop, phone, and tablet -- which is very common scenario these days.
+But this will add even more hurdles when you accessed your account through several devices like your laptop, phone, and tablet — which is a very common scenario these days.

-If you don't purchase the plan that allowed you to connect all of your devices to the same VPN server, those major sites will keep asking yout to verify your identity everytime you tried to access your account.
+If you don’t purchase the plan that allowed you to connect all of your devices to the same VPN server, those major sites will keep asking you to verify your identity every time you tried to access your account.

 Changes on IP address

-Using VPN will make your public IP address changes.
-This means, if you're accessing an online service that only allowed white listed IP address, you'll need to add your new IP address after connecting to your VPN server's provider.
+Using a VPN will make your public IP address changes.
+This means, if you’re accessing an online service that only allowed whitelisted IP address, you’ll need to add your new IP address after connecting to your VPN server’s provider.

 VPN won’t work on phone’s WiFi tethering